kevlu123/VN-Patching-Tools/IMHHW Gift Edition Kotori Text Patching Tools/README.md

 The original game uses the Yu Gothic font drawn with the GDI API.
 However, this monospace font cuts off wide characters such as "M" and makes the text hard to read.

 To fix this, change the font to Consolas by running `python patch_font.py <original.exe> <output.exe>`.

-Note: The font patch overwrites some error handling code to make room for custom logic.
-It is very unlikely for the error handling code to be run anyway.

 Note: The game does not require Locale Emulator.